mnlipp/VM-Operator/controller.md

 Maybe the most important part is the definition of the VM's disks.
 This is done by adding one or more `volumeClaimTemplate`s to the list of disks.
-As its name indicates, this template is used by the controller to generate a PVC.
+As its name suggests, such a template is used by the controller to generate a PVC.
 The example does not use storage from local-path.
 Rather is references some PV that you must have created first.